 Because WonderCon is a “smaller” convention than SDCC things feel a bit less crazy.
 One thing that just about anyone will tell you about SDCC is that it’s incredibly fun – but also really hectic.
 People are constantly moving, you have to queue up for basically everything, and there’s inevitably a lot of disappointment.

 This is a big consideration for the budget conscious among us.
 SDCC is amazing – don’t get me wrong – but it’s also pricey.
-You can attend all three days of WonderCon for about the price of just one day at SDCC.
-In total it costs just $65 to get badges for WonderCon while it would cost $205-$245 to attend SDCC depending on whether or not you score Preview Night.
+You can attend all three days of WonderCon for about the price of just two days at SDCC.
 That doesn’t even take into consideration the hotel and travel costs.

-Granted, if you’re coming from outside of California there probably won’t be much of a difference in the cost between traveling to Los Angeles as opposed to San Diego.
+Granted, if you’re coming from outside of California there probably won’t be much of a difference in the cost between traveling to Wondercon vs Comic Con.
 The accommodations, though, are a lot cheaper for WonderCon.
-Last year if you wanted to stay in a Downtown hotel for SDCC you would be paying at least $250 a night – and often closer to $300 a night – for four or more nights in a row.
+If you want to stay in a Downtown hotel for SDCC you will be paying at least $250 a night – and often closer to $300 a night – for four or more nights in a row.
 Yikes.
-But for WonderCon all the convention hotels (with one exception) are around $150 a night for two fewer days.
+But for WonderCon, there are convention hotels priced around $130.
 The savings add up!

 Another big plus is that you don’t have to deal with a hellish open registration process or Hotelpocaylpse either if you decide to attend WonderCon.
 Registration opens up each year usually around January and continues until they sell out.
 There are no waiting rooms.
 You just hop online and register!

 That isn’t to say the tickets stay available until the day of the convention, though.
-Last year they sold out of three-day badges in early March and single Saturday badges sold out before that sometime shortly after SDCC open registration in February.
-Still, there are badges and hotels aplenty available still for this year – and the convention is just a month away!
+Previously, they have sold out of three-day badges in early March and single Saturday badges sold out before that sometime shortly after SDCC open registration.
+Still, there are badges and hotels aplenty available long after they go on sale.

 Now is really a great time to become a WonderCon regular.

-The convention grows each and every year and the move to Los Angeles and the Los Angeles Convention Center really could be a game changer for WonderCon.
-So far they’ve only committed to one year in Los Angeles, but depending on how things turn out this year they might just stick around.
-One great thing about WonderCon is that there is a lot of room to grow.
+The convention grows each and every year and there is still a lot of room to grow.
 Give it a few more years and WonderCon could easily become as big and awe inspiring as SDCC or New York Comic-Con.

 So, have we convinced you yet?

-I know that since the convention is only a month out it might not be practical for people to make big plans right now.
+After striking out with SDCC and with the convention still in California (bonus – it’s closer to Disney Land than SDCC!), it still might not be practical for people to make it.
 That’s fine — WonderCon happens every year!
 With SDCC badges as hard to come by as they are WonderCon will be just as great an alternative next year as it will be this year.